Contact Donna Meeks for information on pricing. firstname.lastname@example.org.

 Chose your own caterer or select from Live Oak Plantation's list of vendors who create elegant atmosphere with experience, talent, superior products, cutting-edge design elements, and tasteful decor.
 Please inquire about our vendor list.

-Live Oak Plantation provides numerous optional rental items to further personalize your event (for prices, please inquire).
+Laura at Live Oak Rental and Floral Decor offers numerous optional rental items to further personalize your event (for prices, please contact Laura Munro: 228-669-9801 or email@example.com).
 Who wouldn't love to arrive and depart James Bond-style via Live Oak Plantation's R-44 helicopter.
 Helicopter rides for your guests may also be arranged during events at a 'per person' rate (please inquire).

-After your event, enjoy a getaway to Live Oak Plantations luxury vacation property, The French Townhouse, located in the heart of Biloxi, Mississippi's Historic District, just two hours away and only 700 feet from Beau Rivage and Hard Rock Casino Resorts...a perfect escape for romantic weekends, wedding or baby showers, honeymoons, bachelorette parties, fishing trips, golf, or gambling!
+After your event, enjoy a getaway to Live Oak Plantation's luxury vacation property, The French Townhouse.
+It is located in the heart of Biloxi, Mississippi's Historic District just two hours away and only 700 feet from Beau Rivage and Hard Rock Casino Resorts...a perfect escape for romantic weekends, wedding or baby showers, honeymoons, bachelorette parties, fishing trips, golf, or gambling!

 Live Oak Plantation is the perfect setting for seated corporate dinners, private parties, and other social events.
-Groups of up to 125 guests can mingle, dine, visit, and/or share cocktails before dinner under the famed Cathedral of Oaks on the plantation's Lakeside Terrace prior to seated dinners inside the Cotton House, a 5000 sq. ft. climate controlled building (maximum capacity 180 seated).
-Additional guests above 125 may be added for $18.00 per guest.
+Groups of up to 180 guests can mingle, dine, visit, and/or share cocktails before dinner under the famed Cathedral of Oaks on the plantation's Lakeside Terrace prior to seated dinners inside the Cotton House, a 5000 sq. ft. climate controlled building (maximum capacity 180 seated).
 During dinner events, the immediate grounds are open for guests to explore.
-For vendor recommendation, please call for a complete list of vendors to please even the most discerning and sophisticated of palettes.
+For event catering information, please contact Donna Meeks: 850-449-2100 or firstname.lastname@example.org.

 Elegant cocktail parities and receptions held on the magnificent grounds and inside the Cotton House pavilion are visceral experiences.
 Food stations and bars set up along the veranda and underneath the Cathedral of Oaks overlooking Lake Blue Heron and Duck Island create a warm ambiance.
 Cocktail events are held in an open-house format and may be set up with a main buffet inside the Cotton House with accompanying chef-style stations on the veranda or along the terraced path, bringing entertaining a new level.
 While some seating is available, this type of function is typically a standing/seated reception, which allows for up to 220 guests to mingle more freely throughout the immediate grounds.